-QRT’s laser evaluation system supports a wide wavelength range from 650 nm to 1650 nm, enabling radiation testing of a variety of semiconductor materials such as silicon (Si), gallium nitride (GaN), silicon carbide (SiC), and devices including memory, processors, and analog components.
+QRT’s laser evaluation system supports a wide wavelength range from 650 nm to 1650 nm, enabling radiation testing of a variety of semiconductor materials-such as silicon (Si), gallium nitride (GaN), and silicon carbide (SiC)-and device types including memories, processors, and analog components.

-However, in special 3D-stacked packages such as HBM (High Bandwidth Memory), the stacked structure prevents laser penetration, making complete evaluation impossible.
+However, for certain 3D-stacked packages such as HBM (High Bandwidth Memory), the stacked architecture prevents sufficient laser access to the die, making complete evaluation infeasible.

-Even outside such cases, evaluation feasibility may be restricted depending on the structural characteristics of the package.
+Even outside such cases, feasibility can be constrained by the package’s structural characteristics.

-A key prerequisite for laser evaluation is decapsulation—removal of the epoxy mold compound from the device.
-This must be done precisely to maintain accuracy and reliability.
+A key prerequisite for laser evaluation is decapsulation-removal of the epoxy mold compound from the package.
+This must be performed with high precision to preserve test accuracy and reliability.

-Devices with simple structures (e.g., amplifiers, ADCs, digital isolators) can typically be evaluated from both front and back sides.
+Devices with simple structures (e.g., amplifiers, ADCs, digital isolators) can typically be evaluated from both the front side and back side.

-However, highly integrated devices such as FPGAs, MCUs, SRAMs, and DRAMs usually require back-side-only evaluation, as the front-side metal layers block laser penetration.
+By contrast, highly integrated devices such as FPGAs, MCUs, SRAMs, and DRAMs generally require back-side-only evaluation because front-side metal stacks block laser penetration.

 Evaluatable Package Types